Skip to main content

 • Translating text through Google Translate/Yandex Translate/DeepL

-• Queuing tasks and getting results
+• Queuing tasks and retrieving results

 There are ready-made clients for A-Parser that simplify working with the API: